RYDLAB/OTRSExporter/README.md

 ## Description

 OTRS exporter - is OTRS module for monitoring system 'Prometheus'.
-With this module you can track your system and OTRS performance.
+With this module you can track your system activity and OTRS performance.

 The following metrics are now available: